IshmamHussain/Data-Structure-Project-1/README.md

 Key Features:

 1. Reservation System:
-o	Users can book seats across three available classes: First Class, Business Class, and Economy Class. o	A unique passport number is used to identify each reservation, ensuring that no duplicate bookings are made.
+	Users can book seats across three available classes: First Class, Business Class, and Economy Class.
+  A unique passport number is used to identify each reservation, ensuring that no duplicate bookings are made.
-2. Seat Availability and Status: o	Allows customers to check available seats in each class (First, Business, Economy). o	Users can check seat status by specifying the seat class and number.
+2. Seat Availability and Status:
+  Allows customers to check available seats in each class (First, Business, Economy).
+	Users can check seat status by specifying the seat class and number.
 3. Pricing and Discounts:
-o	Standard pricing based on class (Economy: $60, Business: $150, First Class: $300). o	Discount functionality based on customer type:
+	Standard pricing based on class (Economy: $60, Business: $150, First Class: $300).
+	Discount functionality based on customer type:
 	Student: 20% discount
 	Senior: 15% discount
 	Regular: No discount
 4. Cancel Reservation:
-o	Users can cancel their reservations by providing their passport number. o	Cancelling a reservation frees up the seat for future bookings.
+	Users can cancel their reservations by providing their passport number.
+	Cancelling a reservation frees up the seat for future bookings.
 5. Revenue Tracking:
-o	Tracks and displays total revenue from all reservations. o	Provides insight into the financial performance of the airline through ongoing bookings.
+	Tracks and displays total revenue from all reservations.
+	Provides insight into the financial performance of the airline through ongoing bookings.
 6. Record Search by Name:
-o	Allows customers to search for reservations by customer name. o	Displays detailed information including passport number, destination, seat class, and price.
+	Allows customers to search for reservations by customer name.
+	Displays detailed information including passport number, destination, seat class, and price.
-7. Data Storage and Management: o	Handles up to 90 reservations and 30 seats per class. o	Automatically tracks and updates seat availability.
+7. Data Storage and Management:
+	Handles up to 90 reservations and 30 seats per class.
+	Automatically tracks and updates seat availability.

 Limitations:

 1. Limited Seat Capacity:
-o	The system can handle up to 30 seats per class, and a total of 90 reservations in the system.
+	The system can handle up to 30 seats per class, and a total of 90 reservations in the system.
 It may not scale well for larger airline operations without modifications.
 2. Basic User Interface:
-o	The system operates through a console-based interface, which may not be intuitive for non-technical users. o	There are no GUI elements for users to interact with the system; everything is text-based.
+	The system operates through a console-based interface, which may not be intuitive for non-technical users.
+	There are no GUI elements for users to interact with the system; everything is text-based.
 3. Single User Interaction:
-o	The system allows only a single user to interact with it at any given time.
+	The system allows only a single user to interact with it at any given time.
 Multiple concurrent users cannot interact with the system simultaneously.
-4. No Advanced Error Handling: o	The system does not handle all edge cases or potential user input errors (e.g., non-numeric input for seat selection).
+4. No Advanced Error Handling:
+	The system does not handle all edge cases or potential user input errors (e.g., non-numeric input for seat selection).
 Additional validation could be added for better robustness.
 5. No Persistence:
-o	All data (reservations, seat availability, revenue) is lost when the program exits.
+	All data (reservations, seat availability, revenue) is lost when the program exits.
 There is no integration with a database or file system for saving and restoring data.
-6. No Advanced Search Features: o	Search functionality is limited to searching by name.
+6. No Advanced Search Features:
+	Search functionality is limited to searching by name.
 There is no ability to search by seat class, destination, or other attributes.

 Main Menu: